top of page

 ITINERARY

 Snorkel in the sky-blue waters of the Gulf of California, home to one of the planet's richest arrays of marine life.
-On this student travel program, you and your students will observe or collect data on a variety of marine species, like or sea lions that feed in these nutrient-rich waters.
+On this student travel program, you and your students will observe or collect data on a variety of marine species, like sea lions that feed in these nutrient-rich waters.
 Spend your days and nights at our camp on Espiritu Santo Island, and learn from local eco club members about sustainable living and community education efforts in Mexico.

 On all of EPI’s student travel programs, students participate in real-life, ongoing wildlife conservation projects with experts in their field.
 Lessons and activities are rooted in the NGSS standards and are designed to spark students’ passion for environmental science and conservation.
 It’s time to discover a student travel program like no other, where exploration and science go hand-in-hand!